Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Earthworms: Natural Fertilization

-Worms feed on decomposing greenery, which contains a wide variety of trace elements and minerals.
-During digestion, an earthworm is equipped both chemically and physically to produce a natural fertilizer that conditions the topsoil for the best root growth.
+Earthworms feed on decomposing greenery, which contains a wide variety of trace elements and minerals.
+During digestion, earthworms are equipped both chemically and physically to produce a natural fertilizer that conditions the topsoil for the best root growth.

 Burrowing worms condition the Earth for correct proportions of water and all the elements required from the Earth to be absorbed by roots for optimum plant nutrition, and subsequently animal and human health.